mistyk/inavradar-ESP32/README.md

 ## News

-Our brave team of testers is testing aplha 7 right now.
+Tests on aplha 7 look promissing!

 If you feel brave engough to be a tester, just ask us in the Facebook group.
 [Contact](#contact)

 Thanks to Olivier we now have 'the HUD' it's nealy augmented reality!

 ## Index
 [Hardware](#hardware)